ncruces/go-sqlite3/vfs/xts/README.md

 File contents are encrypted in 512 byte sectors, matching the [minimum](https://sqlite.org/fileformat.html#pages) SQLite page size.

+This VFS uses _only_ NIST and FIPS 140-2 approved cryptographic primitives, which _may_ help you become FIPS compliant.

 The VFS encrypts all files _except_
 [super journals](https://sqlite.org/tempfiles.html#super_journal_files):
 these _never_ contain database data, only filenames,